cds-snc/gcds-docs/src/en/components/select/code.md

 ### Apply required attributes

-For the select to function properly, always use the following attributes with `<gcds-select>`:
+Always use the following required attributes with `gcds-select`:

 - `name`
 - `label`